There is a lot that goes into the formation of a Settlement Trust!

 You have questions.
 We have answers!

-The CIRI Board of Directors is proposing to maintain the current dividend policy: the total dividend payment in any given year is equal to 3.5% of total shareholders’ equity, calculated as of Dec.
+The CIRI Board of Directors dividend policy remains the same: the total dividend payment in any given year is equal to 3.5% of total shareholders’ equity, calculated as of Dec.
 31 of the prior year.
-Distributions from the Settlement Trust are expected to replace some or all of CIRI’s quarterly dividends, except the payments will be made as distributions from the Settlement Trust instead of directly by CIRI.
-In most cases, Settlement Trust distributions will be tax-free to beneficiaries.
+Distributions from the Settlement Trust have replaced CIRI’s quarterly dividends, except the payments are now made through distributions from the Settlement Trust instead of directly by CIRI.
+In most cases, Settlement Trust distributions are be tax-free to beneficiaries.

 No. Payments are processed in the same manner as they have been (for example, by mail or direct deposit using address or account information on file with the CIRI Shareholder Relations department).

-Under present law, distributions by the CIRI Settlement Trust are not anticipated to be taxable to the beneficiaries and would not have to be reported on their individual tax returns.
-Accordingly, shareholders would not receive an IRS Form 1099 for distributions received from the Settlement Trust and would not have to report those amounts on their tax returns.
+Under present law, distributions by the CIRI Settlement Trust are typically not taxable to the beneficiaries and do not have to be reported on their individual tax returns.
+Accordingly, shareholders do not receive an IRS Form 1099 for distributions received from the Settlement Trust and do not have to report those amounts on their tax returns.

 Yes.
 By law, CIRI must continue to make 7(j) payments to at-large shareholders and village corporations directly, and at-large shareholders will continue to receive an IRS Form 1099, which reports that income to the IRS.

-This decision is up to the CIRI Board of Directors, but it is likely CIRI will contribute cash or marketable securities to the CIRI Settlement Trust to fund distributions.
+This decision is up to the CIRI Board of Directors, but currently CIRI contributes cash or marketable securities to the CIRI Settlement Trust to fund distributions.

 The Trustees will decide what benefits will be administered by the Trust.
-Distributions from the Trust are expected to replace some or all of CIRI’s dividends and future Elders’ Trust payments.
+Distributions from the Trust have replaced all of CIRI’s dividends and Elders’ Trust payments.
 Other benefits may include burial assistance, training and internships, cultural activities and other programs that are consistent with the Trust’s purpose of promoting the health, education and welfare of the beneficiaries and preserving the heritage and culture of Alaska Native people.

 CIRI shareholders elect CIRI Board members and, by law, the CIRI Board must appoint the Trustees.
-To this extent, CIRI shareholders would be able to voice their desires for programs to be funded from the Trust.
+To this extent, CIRI shareholders are able to voice their desires for programs to be funded from the Trust.

-No. CIRI will maintain its mission of promoting the economic and social well-being and Alaska Native heritage of our shareholders, now and into the future, through prudent stewardship of the company’s resources, while furthering self-sufficiency among CIRI shareholders and their families.
+No. CIRI maintains its mission of promoting the economic and social well-being and Alaska Native heritage of our shareholders, now and into the future, through prudent stewardship of the company’s resources, while furthering self-sufficiency among CIRI shareholders and their families.

 CIRI utilizes multiple tools to reduce its tax liability.
-However, as the company grows, it faces increased taxes.
-If implemented, the CIRI Settlement Trust would be an additional tool that the corporation could effectively use to reduce tax liability.
-One major advantage of the Settlement Trust over other methods is that the Trust is expected to reduce shareholders’ tax liability in addition to the corporation’s.
+However, as the company grows, it faces increased taxes. the CIRI Settlement Trust is an additional tool that the corporation is effectively using to reduce tax liability.
+One major advantage of the Settlement Trust over other methods is that the Trust may reduce shareholders’ tax liability in addition to the corporation’s.

-What if the federal tax law changed and CIRI couldn’t use the Trust?
+What if the federal tax law changed and CIRI can’t use the Trust?
 Are the tax benefits in perpetuity?

-With the formation of the CIRI Settlement Trust, will CIRI still have access to cash for potential investments?
+With the formation of the CIRI Settlement Trust, does CIRI still have access to cash for potential investments?

 CIRI utilizes several methods to access capital for projects or investments when needed, including stock and marketable securities accounts and bank financing.
-Those tools would still be available to the corporation to access capital quickly if needed.
+Those tools are still available to the corporation to access capital quickly if needed.

-No. The CIRI Foundation will continue to provide scholarships, grants and to fund other programs and services in fulfillment of its mission.
+No. The CIRI Foundation continues to provide scholarships, grants and to fund other programs and services in fulfillment of its mission.